 One of the most frustrating situations a traveler can experience is losing their luggage while in transit.
-Even in our highly technological world, it is still possible for luggage to get damaged, outright lost, or even stolen from.
-Every day, flyers trust their lives with the airlines they fly with - why can't we do the same with our checked luggage?
+Despite the efforts and technology of the airline industry, it is still very possible for bags to get damaged, lost, or even stolen between your origin and destination.

-By following these tips, travelers can get closer to having their items returned, or restitution for their lost, damaged, or stolen luggage.
+Although it can be infuriating, there are things every traveler can do to help their situation.
+By following these tips, travelers can get closer to having their items returned, or gaining restitution for their damaged or missing luggage.

-The first thing to do if luggage doesn't show up on the carousel is to file a report with the airline before leaving the airport.
+If your luggage doesn't show up on the carousel, immediately file a report with the airline before leaving the airport.
 In this report, make note of your flight number, the style of your lost luggage, and information on how to retrieve luggage when found.
 Be sure to take a copy of this report, and use it for future reference if you have additional troubles.
 Additionally, some airlines may cover the purchase of emergency items when you travel, such as replacement clothing and toiletries.
 Ask the customer service representative when filing a report about the airline's policy.

 If a traveler's luggage is officially declared lost, those flyers will have a limited time to file a claim with the airline.
 When filing a lost luggage report, ask what the time frame is to file a lost bag claim, and when that report can be filed.
-While the maximum settlement for a lost bag is $3,300 for domestic flights, the final settlement may vary based on a number of factors.
+While the maximum settlement for a lost bag is $3,500 for U.S. domestic flights, and about $1,545 for most international flights (per the Montreal Convention), the final settlement may vary based on a number of factors.

-It's not uncommon to get a bag delivered in worse conditions than when that luggage began.
+It's not uncommon to get a bag delivered in worse condition than before the journey began.
 If bags are damaged as a result of a flight, travelers should first note the type of damage the bag received in transit.
 From there, travelers should file a report before leaving the airport.
-In some cases, reports may be refused if the customer service representative believe damage to be within "normal wear and tear" of the bag.
-In many cases, this can be escalated to additional layers of customer service agents, or the U.S. Department of Transportation.
+In some cases, reports may be refused if the customer service representative believes the damage to be within "normal wear and tear" of the bag.
+In many cases, this can be escalated to additional layers of customer service agents or the U.S. Department of Transportation.

 Although dealing with lost, damaged, or stolen luggage can be inconvenient, it can also be dealt with in a timely and effective manner.
-By understanding all rights available to travelers, anyone can work through this unfortunate scenario with ease.
+That said, some time spent planning ahead for a potential baggage mishap can go a long way.